 Posts tagged ‘cell signaling’

-Mass cytometry, a technique developed by DVS Sciences, represents a revolutionary spin on classic fluorescence-based flow cytometry.
+Mass cytometry, a technique developed by DVS Sciences, now a Fluidigm Company represents a revolutionary spin on classic fluorescence-based flow cytometry.
 Instead of using antibodies tagged with fluorophores (in which spectral overlap quickly limits the number of parameters available for simultaneous detection), mass cytometry relies on antibodies tagged with transition element isotopes.
 Antibody-bound cells are vaporized, ionized, and analyzed on a mass spectrometer.